rukarangi/Console_game_engine_Rukarangi/README.md

 * Draw to the whole window
 * Draw a lil @ that you can move
 * Do border and custom area collisions, and draw them!
+* It uses a ECS type thing - WOW!

 ### Example:
 ![Example Screen](/images/screenshot_ofterminalengine.png)